 Best Napa Valley Wine Tours

 There are many wine tours to choose from in Napa Valley, but if you’re looking for something a bit different, Visit Napa Valley has a list of some of the most unique wineries and wine tours.
 Visit some of the oldest, most picturesque wineries in the area with these tours.
-If you’re in Napa in August to October, you might get to participate in grape stomping activities too.
+If you’re in Napa from August to October, you might even get to participate in grape stomping activities.

 4. Tuscany, Italy

-The ancient Etruscans settled in Tuscany in the 8th century and began cultivating the land with the grapes they had brought from Asia.
-That, or grapes were already growing wildly there, and the Etruscans then domesticated them.
-Tuscany and the surrounding area were called “the land of wine” Enotris when the Romans took over.
+The Ancient Etruscans settled in Tuscany in the 8th century and began cultivating the land with grapes.
+It is believed that they either brought these grapes from Asia or that wild grapes were already growing there, and the Etruscans domesticated them.
+Tuscany and the surrounding area was called Enotris, translating to the land of wine when the Romans conquered the area.

 With the spread of Christianity, vineyards started to be systematically grown.
-In the 1700s, Tuscan wine was enjoyed outside of the region.
+In the 1700s, Tuscan wine was exported outside the region for the first time.

 New laws in the 1960s and the Designation of Origin created a new interest in perfecting and protecting Tuscan wine.
 The wines of Tuscany, especially Chianti, became prestigious around the world.